 - Obesity

 That put me out in the Pacific ocean and well on my way, and well ahead of schedule.
-I was making progress.
-My body fat percentage was beginning to fall and my muscle mass was beginning to grow, but mostly, I noticed that my left arthritic knee was feeling better! #Winning.
+I was making excellent progress.
+My body fat percentage was beginning to fall and my muscle mass was beginning to grow, but mostly, I noticed that my left arthritic knee was feeling better! #Winning I pressed on noticing that my waist was getting smaller (I had to punch two more holes in my belt!
+Being down 20# got Heather’s attention.
+She was very encouraging.

 During August, we traveled some, so my total rowing output was 175,980 meters.
 Not bad at all, and, like before, the main benefit was that the strength I was gaining had really reduced my knee pain a lot.

-BY the time I got into September, I was feeling good and really started to feel the strength gains My September output was pretty good 202,500 meters and I even rowed a half marathon!
+BY the time I got into September, I was feeling good and really started to feel the strength gains through my whole body.
+My September output was pretty good 202,500 meters and I even rowed a half marathon!
 I was clearly starting to feel the impact of 3 months of almost daily activity.
-Rowing a 10K each time, the rowing was getting easier to manage and I began to play with intensity by building sprint intervals with active recovery into my rows.
+WIth rowing a 10K each time, the rowing was getting easier to manage and I began to play with intensity by building sprint intervals with active recovery into my rows.
 The highlight of my monthly weigh in was that my visceral fat had really begun to visibly reduce, or as Heather says, “You’ve got ribs! “

 Because of the achilles injury I had to tape every day and ice it too, which made sprinting hard on the Erg.
 Even so, by the end of October my scale data showed I had reduced my visceral fat by 40%, I was under 200# and had to switch to my sweat pants since none of my jeans stay up even on the last notch that I added to my belt.
 My body fat generally fell to under 30% for the first time in forever too!